ahmedadamji/selection_criteria/README.md

 **For the SLAM algorithm to function, the dataset with recorded LiDAR data should be run simultaneously.**

-**As the name of the launch files suggests these algorithms are configured to only process LiDAR points from the "/kitti/velo/pointcloud" points topic, published in the bag files corresponding to each sequence of the KITTI dataset**
+**As the name of the launch files suggests these algorithms are configured to only process LiDAR points from the "/kitti/velo/pointcloud" points topic, published in the bag files corresponding to each sequence of the KITTI dataset.
+Users are welcome to make the required changes to configure these to work with their datasets**

 ### Mapping